Attack victims came from around world to celebrate Barcelona | New Country 923

 Ana Maria Suarez, Spain

-The Spanish Royal family sent condolences to Suarez’s family in its Twitter account after Ana Maria died in the attack in the resort town of Cambrils.
+The Spanish royal family sent condolences to Ana Maria Suarez’s family via Twitter after she died in the attack in the resort town of Cambrils.

-According to local media, the woman was originally from the city of Zaragoza, and was on vacation with her family.
-Her husband and one of her sisters are injured in a hospital.
+According to local media, the 67-year-old woman was originally from the city of Zaragoza, and was on vacation with her family.
+Suarez’s husband and one of her sisters were injured and being treated at a hospital.

+They had just eaten dinner and were celebrating the husband’s 69th birthday, walking in the crowded port area of Cambrils, when a van drove down a path hours after the Barcelona attack, according to El Mundo newspaper.

-She is the only civilian to have been killed in Cambrils, where attackers wearing fake explosives belts were shot to death by police.
+Suarez is the only civilian to have been killed in Cambrils, where five attackers wearing fake explosives belts were shot to death by police.

-California resident Jared Tucker, 42, and his wife were ending their European vacation in Barcelona after visiting Paris and Venice, and were on their way to a beach when they decided to stop at a cafe on La Rambla.
+California resident Jared Tucker, 42, and his wife were ending their European vacation in Barcelona after visiting Paris and Venice, and were on their way to a beach when they decided to stop at a cafe on Las Ramblas.

 Tucker’s father, Daniel Tucker, said the couple had saved for the vacation to celebrate their one-year wedding anniversary.